A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

-Additionally, EERM~\cite{wu2022handling} proposes to generate new distribution by leveraging invariance principles for prediction.
-EERM employs multiple context explorers, namely the graph structure editors, which are adversarially trained to maximize the variance of risks across multiple generated distributions.
-Such a design helps address the challenge of generating new distribution caused by the inter-connections among nodes on graphs.
-Based on EERM, FLOOD~\cite{liu2023flood} further incorporates a bootstrapped learning module that could be refined on the test data to improve OOD generalization.
+Additionally, EERM~\cite{wu2022handling} introduces a distribution augmentation approach based on invariance principles.
+This approach leverages multiple context explorers, specifically graph structure editors, which are adversarially trained to maximize the variance in risk across the generated graph distributions.
+This design is particularly effective in dealing with the inherent complexity of graph structures, where node interconnections complicate direct augmentation.
+Building on EERM, FLOOD~\cite{liu2023flood} further incorporates a bootstrapped learning module that could be refined on the test data to improve OOD generalization.
 ERASE~\cite{chen2023erase} enhances generalization by employing a decoupled label propagation approach that corrects noisy labels through structural denoising before training.
 This method ensures that the model learns from more accurate representations of the data, effectively distinguishing meaningful information from noise.
 By maximizing coding rate reduction during training, ERASE adapts to diverse data distributions, improving robustness against label noise.